Faith and the Big Questions

 A popular option is to start with a 2-part mini-series on science and faith.
 The first multimedia presentation covers the scientific and human evidence of God's existence and the second discusses the Catholic Church's position on evolution and creation.

-When done with parish youth groups and college campus ministries, this program is best presented using two sessions per year over a 4-year rotating cycle.
-For more info. on scheduling this apologetics series with high school and college students, please CLICK HERE.
+When done with Catholic parish youth groups, schools, and college campus ministries, this program is best presented using two sessions per year over a 3-year rotating cycle.
+For more info. on scheduling this apologetics series with middle/high school and college students, please CLICK HERE.

 This program (also called “Faith Challenges”) has received an official Nihil Obstat from the Roman Catholic Vicariate Apostolic of Arabia and is approved for catechetical credit by the Catholic Diocese of Arlington, Virginia.